EreboPSilva/ensembl-documentation/methods/finalisation.md

-## Filtering Gene Models and Finalisation of Gene Set
+## Filtering and Finalising Protein-coding Gene Models

 ### Prioritising models at each locus